charbonnierg/demo-dynamic-matrix/README.md

 Also, in order to avoid updating the workflow file each time a new release is out, I wanted a solution which did not require configuring the git references explicitely, but rather static configuration, for example, the last 4 releases.

+> In practice, build images for the 4 latest releases may not be the best strategy.
+Building image for the N most recent minor releases for each supported major version seems a better strategy instead.
+But it would make this example more complex, and it's just a matter of interacting with GitHub API + adding some logic before generating JSON output, it has nothing to do with dynamic matrices.

 ## Example